TomStuart92/CV/README.md

 My logic and analytical skills have been honed over many years of use.
 These are most clearly seen from my university degree in physics in which I received the equivalent of first class honours.

-I maintained a distinction average [75+] across all core units, as well as strong results in other units including Non-Linear Mathematics, Number Theory and Cryptology.
+I maintained a distinction average [75+] across all core units, as well as strong results in other units including Non-Linear Mathematics, Statistics, Number Theory and Cryptology.

 I built upon these skills during my time at the Kessler Group.
 My experience working for clients with multiple legacy systems and complicated data pipelines helped me develop the ability to see how systems with many moving parts fit together.